 - Nippon India Corporate Fund

-Short-Duration Debt Mutual Funds: Short-duration debt funds are the best investment option for providing debt to a company for 1-3 year goals with low interest rate risk.
+Short-Term Debt Mutual Funds: Short-term-duration debt funds are the best investment option for providing debt to a company for 1-3 year goals with low interest rate risk.
 For example- ICICI Prudential Short Term Fund, SBI Short Term Debt Fund

-Long-Duration Debt Mutual Funds: A long-duration debt fund is a type of debt mutual fund that invests in bonds and debt instruments with a long maturity period of more than 7 years.
+Long-Term Debt Mutual Funds: A long-term-duration debt fund is a type of debt mutual fund that invests in bonds and debt instruments with a long maturity period of more than 7 years.

 Best Equity and Debt Mutual Fund in this Year